Sandra Oh Won't Return To "Grey's Anatomy" Because She Has A Big New Netflix Show

 Grey's Anatomy is the longest running medical series in television history, but it's lost some of its beloved castmates along the way, Sandra Oh among them.
 Despite some of her co-stars' recent cameos on the ABC drama, the actress has no plans to ever play Dr. Cristina Yang again — she's got a new character for us to fall in love with.

-Oh famously played prickly cardiothoracic surgeon Cristina Yang on Grey's Anatomy from its first premie to its eventful eleventh season, and it wouldn't be an understatement to say that the show never quite recovered from the actress' departure.
+Oh famously played prickly cardiothoracic surgeon Cristina Yang on Grey's Anatomy from its first premiere to the end of its eventful tenth season, and it wouldn't be an understatement to say that the show never quite recovered from the actress' departure.
 Even as Meredith Grey (Ellen Pompeo) made new connections at Grey Sloan Memorial over the years, fans still found themselves wishing that she would be reunited with her best friend, even after Cristina left Seattle to work at a research facility in Switzerland.
 Those hopes increased after recent episodes of the show featured surprise cameos from other departed characters like George O’Malley (T.R.
 Knight), Lexie Grey (Chyler Leigh), Mark Sloan (Eric Dane), and Derek Shepherd (Patrick Dempsey).

 Advertisement